-To remove confusion, the distinction between a horse and a pony has been thus broadened and other aspects such as conformity and other nature traits are taken into consideration.
+To remove the confusion, the distinction between a horse and a pony has been thus broadened and other aspects such as conformity and other nature traits are taken into consideration.
 Some other physical traits like the appearance also matter when classifying an animal as a horse or a pony.

-In general ponies have thicker manes, coats and tails.
-They are also more playful than horses and have a friendlier attitude towards trainers.
+In general, ponies have thicker manes, coats and tails.
+They are also more playful and have a friendlier attitude towards trainers.
 However, there are many horse breeders who still feel that it is easy to categorize an animal as a pony on the basis of its physical structure.
-Apart from their smaller stature, ponies are stockier than horses; thicker and stronger, pound for pound, than horses.
+Apart from their smaller stature, ponies are stockier; thicker and stronger, pound for pound.
 Because of a thick coat and mane, ponies are resistant to harsh climates such as chilly winters.
-Ponies are said to be more intelligent than horses, but this is one trait that sometimes makes them more stubborn than horses.
+Ponies are said to be more intelligent, but this is one trait that sometimes makes them more stubborn than horses.
 With their stockier body, ponies are used for slow, heavy work.

-• Pony and a horse are one and the same animal according to scientists as they classify both under the same species Equus caballus.
+• Pony and horse are one and the same animal according to scientists as they classify both under the same species Equus caballus.

 • For practical reasons, the cutoff point to be classified as a horse or a pony is 14.2 hands.
 If one is more than 14.2 hands that is a horse.
 If one is less than 14.2 that is a pony.

-• Ponies tend to have thicker mane and coat and are more resistant to cold weather
+• Ponies tend to have thicker mane and coat and are more resistant to cold weather.

-• Ponies are more playful than horses
+• Ponies are more playful than horses.

 • Horses with their speed are used for traveling purposes and ponies with their stockier bodies are used for slow, heavy work.